stakewise/v3-sdk/README.md

 #### Description:

-This data is used to retrieve the data that indicates the level of effectiveness or performance of the vault.
+This method is used to fetch information indicating the effectiveness or performance level of the vault.
-The returned data provides percentiles corresponding to different statuses.
+The retrieved data includes percentiles corresponding to various statuses.

 #### Returns: